All Episodes

 I sent them to you earlier today.

-We got the Democrats, they're trying to ratchet up.
+They're trying to ratchet up.

 The president said to fight, fight for, you know.

-And then he also said, many of you will peacefully patriotically march to the Capitol so that you can let your voices be heard.
+And then he also said, many of you will peacefully, patriotically march to the Capitol so that you can let your voices be heard.

-As uh the Democrats, all this is with a foregone conclusion next week, is them just trying to ratchet up, but to bloody up politically, gotta put all these these extra words in your speech these days, because people will take it the wrong way.
+You've got to put all these extra words in your speech these days because people will take it the wrong way.

-Democrats want to bloody up Trump, so we can't run in 2024.
+Democrats want to bloody up Trump so we can't run in 2024.

 That's what this is about.

-They don't care about how much time or money uh or the American people at all when they're doing this.
+They don't care about how much time or money or the American people at all when they're doing this.

 All right, Lindsey Graham now is being very clear.